SALE

 Other Rules

-Apart from short-term rental laws and regulations relevant to your location, make sure you check with other rules related to your property, such as contracts, leases, condo board, co-op and HOA rules as well as tenant organization rules.
+Apart from short-term rental laws house rules and regulations relevant to your location, make sure you check with other rules related to your property, such as contracts, leases, condo board, co-op and HOA rules as well as tenant organization rules.

 An infographic detailing the short-term rental taxes that Airbnbs operating in four major cities in Pennsylvania are subject to